tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 A man was standing over a woman, his hands clenched around a butchers knife.
 He brought it down again and again into her chest, the sound dull and wet, like a shovel striking mud.

-I wanted to scream, to run, but I couldn’t.
+I wanted to to run, but I couldn’t.
 My feet were rooted to the spot.

 Then the man stopped and lifted his head.
 No face.
 Just smooth featureless skin where features should have been, like someone had erased them.
 Even without eyes, I could feel him staring at me.
 I stumbled back, trying to get away.
 But before I could, he was on me.
 The knife swung upward, driving into my jaw.
 A rush of heat and pain flooded through me.